 PureBulk’s Hyaluronic Acid supplement is certified vegan.
 It is produced through wheat-free fermentation and is free of any animal byproducts.

-How to Make Hyaluronic Acid Serum
+How to Make Hyaluronic 1% Solution

-- 4 fluid ounces cold, distilled water
+- 12 fluid ounces cold distilled water.

 For best results, use a digital milligram scale to weigh the hyaluronic acid supplement.

 The hyaluronic acid clumps will turn clear and begin to dissolve after 4-8 hours.
 It takes approximately 12-24 hours for all the clumps to dissolve and the water to thicken into a 1% hyaluronic acid serum.
 The solution has a viscosity between maple syrup and honey but is still pourable.

 How to Store Hyaluronic Acid Serum